idrisiRehan/carbon/README.md

 # carbon
-Add thr folder in carbon_ecomm folder in ur htdocs folder
+Add this files in the folder 'carbon_ecomm' folder in ur htdocs folder.